isaad18/42-get_next_line/README.md

 ## 📋 Testing

-you can also use this third party tester to fully test the project
+you can use this third party tester to fully test the project

 * [Tripouille/gnlTester](https://github.com/Tripouille/gnlTester)